-I understand that everyone is an individual and a whole seeking connection – bodymindheart, so every session will be skillfully designed to meet your specific needs.
-Below, you will find descriptions of the most common massage therapy and bodymindheartwork techniques that I apply.
+I understand that everyone is an individual and a whole seeking connection – bodybrainheart, so every session will be skillfully designed to meet your specific needs.
+Below, you will find descriptions of the most common massage therapy and bodybrainheartwork techniques that I apply.

 “How safe we feel is crucial to our physical and mental health and happiness.”
 Stephen Porges, PhD, founder of the Polyvagal Theory